 The Company Secretary is Evan Elstein, who reports directly to the Board through the Executive Chairman on all matters to do with the proper functioning of the Board.
-All Directors have access to the Company Secretary, who advises the Board and its committees on corporate governance matters, attends and takes minutes at all Board and Board sub-committee meetings, communicates with the ASX and Australian

-Securities and Investments Commission (ASIC) on all on all regulatory matters, monitors adherence to Board policies and procedures, assists with the continuing professional development of Directors on governance and regulatory matters and retains all professional advisors at the Board's request.
-Overall, the Company Secretary is instrumental in promoting good governance practice by facilitating the Board and it's committees to function effectively in accordance with their charters and good practice.
+For matters relating to the Executive Chairman, the Company Secretary liaises directly with the Lead Independent Director.
+All Directors have access to the Company Secretary, who advises the Board and its committees on corporate governance matters, attends and takes minutes at all Board and Board sub-committee meetings, communicates with the ASX and ASIC on all regulatory matters, monitors adherence to Board policies and procedures, assists with the continuing professional development of Directors on governance and regulatory matters and retains all professional advisors at the Board's request.
+Overall, the Company Secretary is instrumental in promoting good governance practice by facilitating the Board and its committees to function effectively in accordance with their charters and good practice..